annotation/stam-python/README.md

 data = annotationset.annotationdata("my-data")
 ```

-You can also iterating through all annotations in the store, and outputting a simple tab separated format:
+You can also iterate through all annotations in the store, and output a simple tab separated format:

 ```python
 for annotation in store.annotations():